paolamaragno/Decoding_epitranscriptome/README.md

 Finally, the combinatorial co-occurrence of various modifications within the transcripts of the same genes was studied.

 # Repository content
-* eligos-v2.1.0: folder containing the Dockerfile to assemble all the images required by the pipeline, a bash script to run the nextflow pipeline (nf-eligos.sh), the nextflow pipeline main script (nf-eligos.nf) the nextflow pipeline configuration file (nf-eligos.conf) and a sample.txt;
+* eligos-v2.1.0: folder containing the Dockerfile to assemble all the images required by the pipeline, a bash script to run the nextflow pipeline (nf-eligos.sh), the nextflow pipeline main script (nf-eligos.nf), the nextflow pipeline configuration file (nf-eligos.conf) and a sample.txt;
-* m6Anet-v2.1.0: folder containing the Dockerfile to assemble all the images required by the pipeline, a bash script to run the nextflow pipeline (nf-m6anet.sh), the nextflow pipeline main script (nf-m6anet.nf) and the nextflow pipeline configuration file (nf-m6anet.conf) and a sample.txt;
+* m6Anet-v2.1.0: folder containing the Dockerfile to assemble all the images required by the pipeline, a bash script to run the nextflow pipeline (nf-m6anet.sh), the nextflow pipeline main script (nf-m6anet.nf), the nextflow pipeline configuration file (nf-m6anet.conf) and a sample.txt;
-* nanoID: folder containing a bash script to run the nextflow pipeline (nanoID.sh), the nextflow pipeline main script (nanoID.nf) and the nextflow pipeline configuration file (nanoID.conf) and a sample.txt.
+* nanoID: folder containing a bash script to run the nextflow pipeline (nanoID.sh), the nextflow pipeline main script (nanoID.nf), the nextflow pipeline configuration file (nanoID.conf) and a sample.txt.
 * R_scripts: folder containing a set of R scripts for data pre and post-processing.

 # Getting started